-Over the past decade, a significant number of minors have been prosecuted for distribution of child pornography.
+Over the last decade, a significant number of minors have been prosecuted for distribution of child pornography.
 These children were not abusing other children or producing child pornography for commercial purposes; instead, they simply took nude photos of themselves and sent them to others.

 Outdated Laws and the Rise of Smartphones